papaga3/space_invader_clone/README.md

 ## Game rule
 +   Destroy the wave before it reach you.
 +   Each wave destroyed, the player will gain 1 life
++   Every 4th wave, there will be a boss